bobbingwide/oik-magnetic-poetry/README.md

 2. Magnetic poetry block - default display front end

 ## Upgrade Notice
+# 0.2.2
+Update to allow transforms from the Verse block.
+Now internationalized.

 # 0.2.1
 Refactored to load block.json from the block's src folder.